HyunchulKim/AccSysStudy/README.md

 Study on acceptance systematics for Bana analysis

 ## Notice for the storage

-All the executive codes are in /Code
+* All the executive codes are in /Code

+* In step 4, you will spend many hours depending on the number of toy.(more than 8 hours for 50k,maybe?)

 ## Prerequisite
 This study is started from dsigma/dpt or dsigma/dy from data and MC.
 Please prepare input files refering root files in /Inputfileforreweighting.

-## Step 1. prerequisite - get the differential cross sections of MC and data exclusively
+## Step 1.
+Prerequisite - get the differential cross sections of MC and data exclusively

 Already resulted files were copied from B analysis directory and stored in /Inputfileforreweighting.